rayroj88/GroceryGenie/README.md

 ## General Information

 - Team members: Danny, Salem, Ray, Brandon, Gerardo.

-- GroceryGenie is a smart grocery list which intends to streamline your shopping experience and give you streamlined shopping experience.

 - GroceryGenie is specifically aimed at removing the monotony of adding the same items back to your shopping list.